illwieckz/illwieckz/README.md

 Project head of the [Unvanquished game](https://unvanquished.net/) and [Daemon game engine](https://github.com/DaemonEngine/Daemon), maintainer of the [NetRadiant](https://netradiant.gitlab.io) and Q3map2 3D game level authoring suite, maintainer of the [XQF game server browser](https://github.com/XQF/xqf), and author of [Urcheon](https://github.com/DaemonEngine/Urcheon), a game artistic asset builder and packaging suite.
 I'm also a writer at [LinuxFr.org](https://linuxfr.org/users/illwieckz).

-## Creator of the I ♥ Compute ! initiative
+## Creator of the I ♥ Compute! initiative

 I'm the creator of the [I ♥ Compute!](https://gitlab.com/illwieckz/i-love-compute) initiative to promote and make easy usage of OpenCL on Linux and beyond.